regenworm/thesis_msc_ai/proposal.md

 ## IDEA 2: Regularized VAE
 Based on section VI B of comprehensive graph survey.
 GraphVAE, Regularized GraphVAE, MolGAN, NetRA show a similar idea.

-*Network data -> Encoder with final softmax layer -> outputs vector in latent space -> decoder sequentially generate nodes and edges to construct local graph*
+*Network data -> Encoder with final softmax layer -> outputs vect†or in latent space -> decoder sequentially generate nodes and edges to construct local graph*

 *The encoder has a final softmax layer such that it can learn a classification which should hold across datasets.*